(Please note that this article was written before I became aware that ITI somehow represents both individual translators and corporate members.)

 Dear Sara Robertson

-I am writing this as an open letter in response to your remarks during the Studying Translation in the Age of AI, where you presented an overly positive on AI as a force encouraging greater collaboration and more relationship-based working practices within the translation industry.
+I am writing this as an open letter in response to your remarks during the event Studying Translation in the Age of AI, where you presented an overly positive on AI as a force encouraging greater collaboration and more relationship-based working practices within the translation industry.

 I have raised these concerns with you previously.
 The fact that they remain unaddressed is precisely why I am now raising them publicly.